fkie-cad/FACT_core/INSTALL.md

 FACT consists of three components: frontend, database and backend.
 All components can be installed on one machine as well as on different machines.
 There is an automated installation program supporting Ubuntu 16.04 and 18.04 host systems.
-:exclamation: **The automated installation scipt might remove some packages of your ubuntu installation.
+:exclamation: **The automated installation script might remove some packages of your ubuntu installation.
 In some cases FACT relies on newer versions of a software and replaces the old versions provided by the ubuntu repositories.**

 ## TL;DR
 Execute the following commands as user (not `root`!).